 In between White Pine assignments, Phil worked as an assistant editor with award-winning director/editor Michèle Hozer on various White Pine produced documentaries, (Triage, Promise to the Dead, Radical Dreamer) and with composer Mark Korven in music rights administration for White Pine’s award-winning drama series, The Border.
 In 2010, Phil contributed to the re-launch of White Pine’s website and supervised the re-organization of both digital and physical assets including White Pine’s extensive tape library.

-Alicia was born and raised in Montreal, QC where she studied documentary film and worked previously as a personal assistant.
-Her passions are film, culinary arts and music.
-In her spare time she works on her photography which has been published in Vancouver-based magazine, You This Me as well as Toronto-based magazine, Soundproof.
+Alicia was born and raised in Montreal, QC where she studied documentary film and in her spare time, she works on her photography.

 Since joining White Pine in 2013, Maxim has had a wide variety of responsibilities, including production coordination, graphic design, web management, and marketing coordination.
 He’s currently focused on factual development, working with Andrew Munger to flesh out new projects, bring them to broadcasters, and get them production ready.

 Born and raised in Saskatoon, Maxim moved to Toronto after earning a B.A (Hons) in International Development and Cultural Studies from Trent University and a post-graduate certificate in Film and Television Production from Sheridan College.
 Before working at White Pine, he had the opportunity to complete internships with Toronto’s Mercury Films and TIFF.